 Alex: “And having an emergency fund, must always have a good amount in savings.
 But yes, travel is important, we both value experience over tangible items—maybe that’s why we still rent!”

-Sarah: “Well, to be honest, once we started really budgeting, it didn’t feel like we had to compromise all that much.
+Sarah: “Once we started really budgeting, it didn’t feel like we had to compromise all that much.
 We agreed on our big priorities, and then we both have some things that are important to us individually.
 We each get some of our own money in the budget every month that we can spend on whatever we want.
 I always spend mine and Alex always saves his—that’s how we are hard-wired—but that is OK!
 Sometimes I have to get creative, which I kind of love doing.
 Nothing is more fun than a good deal!”

 Alex: “Our budget gives us a framework to talk about our finances.
 We’re both in-the-know and invested in the big picture and I think that makes compromise happen more naturally.”